dotnet/msbuild/src/dotnet/commands/dotnet-publish/README.md

 ## DESCRIPTION

-`dotnet-publish` compiles the application, reads through its dependencies specified in `project.json` and publishes the resulting set of files to a directory.
+`dotnet-publish` builds the application, reads through its dependencies specified in `project.json` and publishes the resulting set of files to a directory.

 Depending on the type of portable app, the directory contains the following: